Postgraduate MA

 • Are you a creative thinker and how do you develop ideas?

-• and why the University of Salford and this MA Drama Production for TV, Film and Digital Media is the right choice for your future goals.
+• Why is the University of Salford and this MA Drama Production for TV, Film and Digital Media the right choice for your future goals?

 You are not required to have worked in or studied television or film before; many of our students come from unrelated degrees.
 But we do want you to have a passion and enthusiasm for watching content and setting yourself up for a career in the media.